cisco/mindmeld/source/userguide/entity_recognizer.rst

 |                          | ext 900"                                                   |
 +--------------------------+------------------------------------------------------------+

-Workbench does not assume that any of the system entities are needed in your app.
-It is the system entities *that you annotate in your training data* that Workbench knows are needed.
+MindMeld does not assume that any of the system entities are needed in your app.
+It is the system entities *that you annotate in your training data* that MindMeld knows are needed.

 .. note::
-   Workbench defines ``sys_time`` and ``sys_interval`` as subtly different entities.
+   MindMeld defines ``sys_time`` and ``sys_interval`` as subtly different entities.

   |
    The ``sys_time`` entity connotes a *value of a single unit of time*, where the unit can be a date, an hour, a week, and so on.
 For example, "tomorrow" is a ``sys_time`` entity because it corresponds to a single (unit) date, like "2017-07-08."